jsr6720/jsr6720.github.io/_posts/2017-09-18-the-on-time,-on-target-manager.md

 ## My Review 2/5

-Honestly, the book [Eat That Frog|95887] is a far superior book to this one.<br/><br/>I really didn't gain anything from this book other than a healthy dose of skepticism of the CEO (Chief Effectiveness Officer).
+Honestly, the book [Eat That Frog|95887] is a far superior book to this one.

+I really didn't gain anything from this book other than a healthy dose of skepticism of the CEO (Chief Effectiveness Officer).

 ### Date Read
 2017/09/18